 I start on Amazon and usually end there.
 Plus, with free shipping, it’s hard to beat putting on real pants for in-person savings.

 I collect any coupons, if their available, and check Rauken but they aren’t giving anything for Amazon cashback.
 If I can, I try to level up my savings by buying in bulk.

-I use credit cards to supercharge my rewards because the three cards I have all have a reward program.
-If I am really lucky, I will be able to refund an item through FSA, but that seems to be for anything SPF, over-the-counter medicine, or menstrual.
+I use credit cards to supercharge my rewards because the 3 cards I have all have a reward program.
+If I’m lucky, I’ll be able to refund an item through FSA, but that’s for anything SPF, over-the-counter medicine, or menstrual.
 I wish I could write off hygiene too, what is health care without hygiene?

-I try to think of any other way I can squeeze in extra savings, which will ready player one my gamify money savings skills.
-Then I can rollover that savings to fun adventures like investing or the ol’ life list.
+I try to think of any other way I can squeeze extra savings, which will ready player one my savings skills.
+Then I rollover that savings to fun adventures like investing or the ol’ life list.